 - First, open the Mozilla Firefox browser on your system.

 - Now go to the top right corner and click on the burger menu.

-- Select Add-ons and from Extensions and Plugins tab, delete the files that you wish to remove.
+- Select Add-ons and from the Extensions and Plugins tab, delete the files that you wish to remove.

 Remove Backup and OS update Files from iTunes

-One of the simplest tricks to clean some space out of Others folder on macOS is to remove unnecessary backups and OS update files.
+One of the simplest tricks to clean some space out of the Others folder on macOS is to remove unnecessary backups and OS update files.
 The process is quite easier.
 You need to follow these simple steps.

 - First of all, open iTunes on your system.

 - Now tap on the Preferences option that is available on the top left corner in the iTunes menu.

 - It is time to select the Devices option.

 - After this, choose the backup file that you wish to delete from your Others folder.
 Note that, experts do not recommend deleting the latest backups because your systems may need them.